instadeepai/jumanji/docs/environments/graph_coloring 2.md

 ## Registered Versions 📖

-GraphColoring-v0: The default settings for the Graph Coloring problem with a configurable number of nodes and colors.
+- `GraphColoring-v0`: The default settings for the `GraphColoring` problem with a configurable number of nodes and connectivity.